ThisisDennis/RaspbeeLights/README.md

 ## Note
 But i decided to publish it so that other people can benefit from the work done so far.
 Even if I don't find the time to continue working on it.
+At the moment:

-At the moment its only German, maybe some day i'll make it changeable.
+- It's only German, maybe some day i'll make it changeable.

+- It only changes lightgroups to turn on, off and dimm.
+But adding more functions is quite easy.

 ## Requirements
 python 3